catamphetamine/react-phone-number-input/README.md

 ## Extensions

-Some users asked for phone extension input feature.
-It can be activated by passing `ext` property (a `React.Element`).
+Some users asked for phone number extension input feature.
+It can be activated by passing `ext` property (a `React.Element`, see the demo).

 ```js
 import React, { Component } from 'react'